learnbyexample/Command-line-text-processing/gnu_sed.md

 ## <a name="simple-search-and-replace"></a>Simple search and replace

-Detailed examples for **substitute** command will be convered in later section, syntax is
+Detailed examples for **substitute** command will be convered in later sections, syntax is

 ```
 s/REGEXP/REPLACEMENT/FLAGS